Baptism: Catholicism

-The power of Baptism consists in cleansing a man from all his sins as regards both guild and punishment, for which reason no penance is imposed on those who receive Baptism, no matter how great their sins may have been.
+The power of Baptism consists in cleansing a man from all his sins as regards both guilt and punishment, for which reason no penance is imposed on those who receive Baptism, no matter how great their sins may have been.
 And if they were to die immediately after Baptism, they would rise at once to eternal life.

-In the Western Catholic Church a valid baptism requires, according to Canon 758 of the 1917 Code of Canon Law, the baptizer to pronounce the formula "I baptize you in the name of the Father and of the Son and of the Holy Spirit" while putting the baptized in contact with water.
+In the Latin Church of the Catholic Church a valid baptism requires, according to Canon 758 of the 1917 Code of Canon Law, the baptizer to pronounce the formula "I baptize you in the name of the Father and of the Son and of the Holy Spirit" while putting the baptized in contact with water.
 The contact may be immersion, "affusion" (pouring), or "aspersion" (sprinkling).
-The formula requires "name" to be singular, emphasising the monotheism of the Trinity.
+The formula requires "name" to be singular, emphasizing the monotheism of the Trinity.
 It is claimed that Pope Stephen I, Ambrose and Pope Nicholas I declared that baptisms in the name of "Jesus" only as well as in the name of "Father, Son and Holy Spirit" were valid.
 The correct interpretation of their words is disputed.
 Current canonical law requires the Trinitarian formula and water for validity.
 The formula requires "I baptize" rather than "we baptize", as clarified by a responsum of June 24, 2020.
 In 2022 the Diocese of Phoenix accepted the resignation of a parish priest whose use of "we baptize" had invalidated "thousands of baptisms over more than 20 years".
-Note that in the Byzantine Rite the formla is in the passive voice, "The servant of God N. is baptized in the Name of the Father, and of the Son, and of the Holy Spirit."
+Note that in the Byzantine Rite the formula is in the passive voice, "The servant of God N. is baptized in the Name of the Father, and of the Son, and of the Holy Spirit."

 Offspring of practicing Catholic parents are typically baptized as infants.
 Baptism is part of the Rite of Christian Initiation of Adults, provided for converts from non-Christian backgrounds and others not baptized as infants.
 Baptism by non-Catholic Christians is valid if the formula and water are present, and so converts from other Christian denominations are not given a Catholic baptism.

 The church recognizes two equivalents of baptism with water: "baptism of blood" and "baptism of desire".
 Baptism of blood is that undergone by unbaptized individuals who are martyred for their faith, while baptism of desire generally applies to catechumens who die before they can be baptized.
 The Catechism of the Catholic Church describes these two forms:

 The Church has always held the firm conviction that those who suffer death for the sake of the faith without having received Baptism are baptized by their death for and with Christ.
 This Baptism of blood, like the desire for Baptism, brings about the fruits of Baptism without being a sacrament.